Financial Data

 Energy

-• In the power generation business, net sales and operating results were relatively unchanged year on year as the benefits of increase large-scale nuclear power related projects were counteracted by detracting factors associated with large-scale renewable energy projects.
+• In the power generation business, net sales and operating results were up year on year as a result of the benefits of an increase in large-scale renewable energy projects.

-• In the energy management business, net sales and operating results were up year on year as a result of increases in storage battery system projects and in large-scale projects for substation equipment for power and industrial applications.
+• In the energy management business, net sales and operating results were up year on year as a result of increases in storage battery system orders and in large-scale orders for substation equipment for power and industrial applications and power supply equipment for industrial applications.

 • In the power supply and facility systems business, net sales and operating results were up year on year due to growth in demand from data centers.